leahvelleman/sabelotodo/README.md

 ```
 Rerun this last command after changing the models or checking out a new branch.

-For testing, a test database is set up.
-You will need to set database .env variables.
+For testing, a test database is set up automatically using environment variables.
+You will need to set the following variables or add them to your `.env` file.
 Password can be left out if your database is not password protected.
+See Linux instructions below.
 ```
 export DB_HOST=localhost
 export DB_PORT=5432